SEMICeu/STR-AP/prototype/5. Documentation for stakeholders/Member States.md

 The development of the Short-Term Rental (STR) prototype represents a significant advancement in aligning with the new STR regulations aimed at standardising and improving the management of short-term rental accommodations across EU Member States.
 This prototype is designed to capture and implement the key functionalities outlined in the STR framework, ensuring compliance with legal requirements and enhancing the efficiency of data exchanges between public authorities and STR platforms.

 To achieve these goals, the prototype is based on a set of best practices that were developed earlier, following the guidelines provided in the STR framework legal documents.
 The STR framework details several key steps that underpin the management of short-term rentals.
 The process begins with hosts registering their rental units with the appropriate Competent Authority (CA), which could be at the national, regional, or local level (Step 1a).
 Following registration, hosts are required to declare their registration number when listing their unit on the platform (Step 1b).
 Platforms then have the responsibility to regularly verify the validity of these registration numbers and declarations (Step 2) through the Single Digital Entry Point (SDEP) (Step 3).
-The SDEP also plays a crucial role in publicising the list of areas where registration is required (Step 4), enabling platforms to perform effective compliance checks.
+The SDEP also plays a crucial role in publishing the list of areas where registration is required (Step 4), enabling platforms to perform effective compliance checks.
 Furthermore, platforms are obligated to submit activity data (Step 5) to the relevant CA in regions where registration is mandatory, utilising the SDEP to facilitate this reporting process.

 <p align="center">
   <img src="images/MSoverview.png" alt="STR framework">
 </p>

 While the framework establishes the regulatory groundwork, this report shifts focus towards the technical implementation of the functionality of the STR regulation and the developed recommendations.
 Specifically, this report covers the API endpoints and their usage, the underlying technical infrastructure, and the implementation steps that Member States can follow to deploy the prototype in their own environments.
 Additionally, it addresses best practices and security concerns that must be considered to ensure the system's effectiveness and integrity.

 ## 3.2.
 Key Compliance Aspect

 The STR prototype was developed based on a set of user stories that were collaboratively agreed upon by a working group comprising representatives from several EU Member States and STR platforms.
 These user stories were designed to meet the minimum requirements of the STR regulation for both public authorities and platforms, ensuring that the prototype would effectively support compliance and facilitate the necessary data exchanges.
 Below is a breakdown of the key user stories relevant to Competent Authorities:

 ### User Story 1: Host Registration